freebsd/freebsd-quarterly/2018q4/marvell.md

 As of today clocks, gpio, thermal, sdcard/eMMC drivers has been commited.
 SATA and USB were already working.

-This work was sponsored by Rubicon Communications, LLC ("Netgate")
+Sponsor: Rubicon Communications, LLC ("Netgate")